-Thomas “Mitch” Mitchener is a record producer, operating primarily from his own recording studio, Broadfields in Watford.
-He has spent the last 12 years working with a raft of rock and indie bands, including Asylums, Hello Operator, The Eighties Matchbox B-Line Disaster, Gallows, and Young Guns.
-Most recently he produced, engineered, mixed and performed as bassist on the acerbic punk thrash of Blossom, the Top 20 debut album by Frank Carter & The Rattlesnakes.
+Mitch has spent the last few years working with a raft of rock and indie bands, including Asylums, Hello Operator, The Eighties Matchbox B-Line Disaster, Gallows, and Young Guns.
+He produced, engineered, mixed and performed as bassist on the acerbic punk thrash of Blossom, the Top 20 debut album by Frank Carter & The Rattlesnakes.
 Mitch also produced their forthcoming album ‘Modern Ruin’ (due January 2017) from which the first two singles have both been made Annie Mac’s ‘Hottest Record In the World’ on Radio 1.
 Mitch is currently producing the debut album from hotly tipped band Counterfeit.